| Six Sigma/Continuous

 The commitment must be maintained day after day, year

+after year.
 The steps to improvement have been described

 for many decades.
 They have been known by different